-2030 and 2034 Winter Games bid timeline: Counting down to the IOC’s decision on another Olympics for Utah
+Will Salt Lake City host the 2034 Winter Games?
+Here's a timeline of the 2030/2034 bid

 - January 2023: More than two-thirds of Sapporo residents oppose the Japanese city bidding for the 2030 Winter Games, according to a new poll by the Hokkaido Shimbun, a significant decline in support.

-- January 2023: Salt Lake City Mayor Erin Mendenhall and three Olympians, including the the bid committee chair, hold a panel discussion about the impact the Olympics can have on climate change and sustainability at the Outdoor Retailers show.
+- January 2023: Mendenhall and three Olympians, including the the bid committee chair, hold a panel discussion about the impact the Olympics can have on climate change and sustainability at the Outdoor Retailers show.

 - January 2023: The IOC “might do well to reverse course and grab Salt Lake City while it can,” because public support for the bid could waver, warns Rich Perelman, a communications company boss involved with the Olympics for more than 40 years.